 Two days more on the Smokey Hill, and soreness worked its evil in places the troops had no clue existed.
 The officers were tiring daily with the economy of speed exhibited by the recruits.
 Lt.
 Peale, and Lieutenant Grugan still managed to cope with the difficult task that had befallen them, but such were the problems with newbies and so patience was required.
 With the experienced help from the veteran NCOs, the two officers began to formulate a list of the men in the command that had enough wear withal to be called upon if the column were to come into some trouble further along the road.
 The column was nearing the last few days remaining on the Smokey Hill, and then real concern for the command’s safety would be paramount.

 Upon arriving at Fort Ellsworth, many of the troopers had expected more of a fort than a hovel.
 At least Harvey boasted that the fort had been named for his hometown.
-Fort Ellsworth was only large enough for one company, never intended as a staging post, but established to protect the central Kansas area and the travel on the Smokey Hill Road.
+Fort Ellsworth was only large enough for one company, never intended as a major post, but established to protect the central Kansas area and the travel on the Smokey Hill Road.
 Huts for the officers and men had been dug out near the banks of the Smokey Hil River, and there was not much for permanent structures other than a large sod building that was used by the commissary, a sutler’s store; other than that log shanties covered in sod was all the post could boast about.
 There was also a home station for the BOD here, but beyond Ellsworth, freighters, emigrants and the ever-moving stages bid goodbye to civilization, if the post could be called that.
 For this night’s stay, they slept in company with fellow cavalrymen of their regiment, and the feeling of security in numbers.

 Conversing that evening with the men of Company “F,” 2nd Cavalry, the recruits asked worriedly too many questions, then later took time to separate truth from balderdash concerning what could be expected to the westward.
 The soldiers at this post, like soldiers anywhere, relished in filling the heads of recruits with as much disconcerting news as possible.
 What was truth is that the Indian raids on the BOD had decreased a good deal, as the military had sought council with the chiefs of the Cheyenne and Arapaho to curtail the raiding, and rumor hinted that earnest endeavor was near to fruition.
 The duty for the company at Ellsworth was physically and emotionally exhausting, mostly beening escorting stages along the road when rumor had it that Indian trouble might be brewing.
 Where the recruit column was heading was another truth that didn’t make anyone comfortable.
 Fort Fletcher, the next post of several days ride from Ellsworth was the last post before the recruits headed north.
 The BOD from Ellsworth carried on straight toward Denver, which Butterfield determined would shorten the route considerably.
 So the question was; what did the trail look like that the recruits would be taking?

 Harvey’s sergeant informed him that the recruits were to receive their company assignments while at Ellsworth.
 Harvey was to go to Company “C,” but the sad news was his best friend was moving to “E” Company.
 In his second letter home, that he would eventually get a chance to write once arriving at Fort Sedgwick some weeks away, Harvey had upgraded his assignment in the west to something verbally a bit more foreboding, as now, in place of “guarding emigrant trains”, the army’s roll was absorbing greater risks now, “to keeping the Indians quiet.”
-He and Fred still had still had some time together, as none of the recruits had been divvied out as of yet.
+He and Fred still had had some time together, as none of the recruits had been divvied out as of yet.